Buchdahl compactness limit and gravitational field energy: Discussion

 There exists an upper bound on charge, $Q^2/M^2 \leq 9/8$, a body could have.
 Clearly unlike black hole there is nothing that prohibits a body from having $Q^2 > M^2$ because $R^2 - 2MR +Q^2 > 0 $ and $M/R<1$ always.
 A charged compact body could exist with charge exceeding its mass.
 Thus there is a bound for maximum charge not only for black hole but also for a non black hole object which is interestingly greater than that for the former.
 It is not for the first time one is encountering this bound, $\alpha^2 \leq 9/8$, it appears in photon sphere radius for the Reissner - Nordstr{$\ddot o$}m metric, given by

 requiring $\alpha^2 \leq 9/8$.
-It should be noted that outer and inner radii are respectively $r= 3M, 0$ for uncharged object while they are $ r = 2M, M$ for extremal charged black hole, $\alpha^2 = 1$ \footnote {This is quite in contrast from the Kerr black hole where both merge into outer horizon for extremal black hole.}.
-The two merge for extremally charged object with $\alpha^2 = 9/8$.
+What it means is that when $\alpha^2 >9/8$, there exists no photon circular orbit.
+That is space curvature is not strong enough to make photon geodesic close on itself to admit a circular orbit.
+It should be noted that outer and inner radii are respectively $r= 3M, 0$ for uncharged object while they are $ r = 2M, M$ for extremal charged black hole, $\alpha^2 = 1$ \footnote {This is quite in contrast to the Kerr black hole where both merge into outer horizon for extremal black hole.}.
+The two merge for extremally charged object for $\alpha^2 = 9/8$.
 This bound on charge is also discussed in a recent paper \cite{hod} considering upper bound on gravitational mass of stable spatially regular charged compact objects obeying the limit (2).
-It would then suggest that there may perhaps exist some reconciling relation between the two compactness limits.
+There may perhaps exist some reconciling relation between the two compactness limits.
 It would be really interesting to unravel that.
 Another interesting question that arises is to find an interior solution for a charged object with $1 < \alpha^2 \leq 9/8$ so as to prove that such distributions indeed exist.
 It may be difficult to find analytic solutions, one may have to resort to numerical simulations. \\

 One might ask how about a rotating object which is astrophysically most interesting and relevant?
 It is well-known that rotation brings in many complications and technical difficulties.
 We have the well-known axially symmetric stationary Kerr solution of the Einstein vacuum equation which truly describes only a rotating black hole and {\it not a rotating body}.
 A rapidly rotating object cannot have exact axial symmetry because of flattening at the poles giving rise to multipole moments and it cannot therefore have spherical topology as is the case for Kerr black hole horizon.
 Since black hole can have no hair, all moments have evaporated away before horizon is formed.
 For interior, there is well known solution under the slow rotation approximation \cite{har-tho}.
 There is an extensive study of the problem \cite{neu+} and it is shown that numerical solutions exist for rotating fluid as well as kinematic matter sources.
 Also noteworthy is a very recent numerical simulations for constructing models of dynamically stable ergostars \cite{sha+}.
 Since the Kerr solution is for a rotating black hole and not for a rotating object, one has also to construct exterior solutions for these interior solutions.
 For non black hole rotating object exterior solution would not perhaps be unique.
 For rotating object the problem is thus much more involved and complicated. \\